Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: An Almost Exact Approach

 \section{An Almost Exact Approach}

 Thus far we have outlined two particular weaknesses in extant methods.
-First, these methods do not always identify the CACE, especially in finite samples, and asymptotics assumptions have to be used if uniform identification is desired.
-This is a particular concern, since CRTs often have small sample sizes.
+First, these methods do not always estimate CACE, especially in finite samples, and for one approach, asymptotics assumptions have to be used if identification is desired.
+This is a particular concern, since some CRTs have small sample sizes.
 Second, both methods rely on inferential techniques that require the compliance rate to be high.
-Next, we propose solutions that always identifies CACE and can produce confidence intervals that remain valid even if the compliance rate is low.
-To allow for finite sample inference, we adapt almost exact methods from non-clustered experimental designs.
-The almost exact approach approximates exact inference but uses closed-form expressions for interval estimation.
-See \citet{Keele:2017fiv} for a review of both approaches with unclustered data.
-More specifically, we rely on ``finite sample asymptotics'' to approximate the exact null distribution \citep{Hajek:1960,Lehmann:2004}.
+Next, we propose solutions that estimates CACE even if cluster sizes or cluster-specific CACE differ and can produce confidence intervals that remain valid even if the compliance rate is low.
+Our solutions are adapted from the almost exact methods of \citet{Keele:2017fiv} for non-clustered experimental designs, which uses closed-form expressions for interval estimation and is a specific instance of ``finite sample asymptotics'' laid out in \citet{Hajek:1960} and \citet{Lehmann:2004}.